SynteLang/SynteLang/README.md

 	noise
 	mix

 Functions can have up to three operands separated by commas with no spaces.
 Refer to the function reference below for how many each one takes.
 The third argument of `euclid` is the phase offset of the internal oscilators.
+Euclidean rhythms can also be generated by using `grid`.

 ---